 Research methods employed by historians, including a review of information technology, use of libraries and archives, and the process of writing a research paper.
 This course satisfies the proficiency requirement for Critical Thinking in the disciplines.
-Semester Hours: 3 introduction to the methods of archaeological research; history of the archaeological discipline, including the origins of professional archaeology, significant theoretical developments in the field, and current issues in archaeological practice.
-Ways in which archaeology informs historical research and reveals the social and cultural development of prehistoric peoples on the European and North American continents.
-This course satisfies the Modes of Inquiry requirement for Interpreting Texts.

 HIST 210: Archaeology & Prehistory